Quantum Speed Limit From Tighter Uncertainty Relation: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this work, we have derived a tighter quantum speed limit.
-We first derived the mixed state generalization of the tighter uncertainty relation of pure quantum states.
+We first derived the mixed state generalization of the tighter uncertainty relation for pure quantum states.
 Using the tighter uncertainty relations for the pure and mixed quantum states, we have derived the tighter quantum speed limit bounds for pure and mixed quantum states, respectively.
 We have shown that the new bound performs better than the MT bound.
 Also, the tighter quantum speed limit bound has been shown to coincide with that of the pure quantum states in the appropriate limit.
 Hereafter, we have shown numerically using random Hamiltonians obtained from Gaussian Unitary Ensemble that our bound performs better than the MT speed limit bound.
+Also, we have shown the better performance of our bound in some analytical examples involving spin chain and spin chain interactions.
+Apart from these, we have also shown the better performance of our bound than another bound in the current literature using random quantum states as initial quantum states undergoing Hamiltonian evolution involving spin chains.
 Since, we have shown that our bound is always better than the MT bound in all cases, therefore, all the cases where the MT bound performs better than the Margolus-Levitin bound, our new bound also performs better than the Margolus- Levitin bound in those cases.
 It remains a subject of future investigation to compare our bound with the Margolus-Levitin bound where MT bound is weaker than the Margolus-Levitin bound.
 In future, it will be interesting to see how much the speed limit bounds can be improved by optimization over different choice of sets of orthonormal bases and which basis set will be the optimal one in deriving the optimal quantum speed limit bound.
 Also, one could generalize our tighter quantum speed limit bound to the case of mixed quantum states for open systems dynamics.

 We believe that the tighter quantum speed limit derived here will have important applications in quantum computation, quantum information and quantum control.